lisakawai/music_transformation/index.md

 ## Chromatic motion
 Fraction of melodic intervals that correspond to a semitone.

-Successive notes whose interval is semitone, which correpond to chromatic motion, are shown in red.
+Successive notes whose interval is semitone, which correponds to chromatic motion, are shown in red.

 ||→Increase chromatic motion→||
 |:-:|:-:|:-:|